-During construction, when a building height reaches 50 feet or four stories, a minimum of one temporary lighted stairway must be provided unless a permanent stairway is available for use at all times in accordance with Section 3310.
+During construction, when a building height reaches 40 feet above the lowest level of fire department vehicle access, a minimum of one temporary or permanent stairway must be provided.
+As construction progresses, such stairway shall be extended to within one floor of the highest point of construction having secured decking or flooring in accordance with Section 3310.